What Bevin Boys were and how I became one

-Bevin Boys were young British men conscripted to work in the coal mines of the United Kingdom during the Second World War.
+Bevin Boys were young British men conscripted to work coal mines instead of the armed forces in the Second World War.
 They were named after Ernest Bevin, a member of the Labour Party, whose idea it was, and who was Minister of Labour and National Service in the Coalition Government of Winston Churchill.

 The selection of who was to become a Bevin Boy was made on the basis of the National Service number which every new recruit was given at enrolment.
 A digit between 0 and 9 was arbitrarily chosen for each batch of intakes, and everyone whose National Service number ended with that digit was directed to a coal mining area for training.